yulikexuan/modern-java/concurrency/README.md

 ### 12.2 Testing for Performance

-#### Overview
+#### Overview & Goals

+- Performance can be measured in a number of ways
+    - Throughput: the rate at which a set of concurrent tasks is completed
+    - Responsiveness: the delay between a request for and completion of some action (also called latency)
+    - Scalability: the improvement in throughput (or lack thereof) as more resources usually CPUs) are made available

+- Find a typical usage scenario
+- Write a program that executes that scenario many times, and time it
+- Watch out for a number of coding pitfalls that prevent performance tests from yielding meaningful results

-> It is almost always worthwhile to include some basic functionality testing
+> Always include some basic functionality testing within performance tests to
-> within performance tests to ensure that you are not testing the performance
-> of broken code
+> ensure not testing the performance of broken code

+- The first goal
 > Performance tests seek to measure end-to-end performance metrics for
 > representative use cases

+- The second goal
 > A common secondary goal of performance testing is to select sizings
 > empirically for various bounds, numbers of threads, buffer capacities, and so
 > on